+Location:

-Location: OC Workforce Solutions Center 675 Placentia Ave., Suite 330 Brea, CA 92821
+OC Workforce Solutions Center 28202 Cabot Rd., Suite 140 Laguna Niguel, CA 92677

-\\In compliance with the Americans with Disabilities Act, those requiring accommodation for this meeting should notify the Orange County Community Services office 72 hours prior to the meeting at (714) 480-6500.
+In compliance with the Americans with Disabilities Act, those requiring accommodation for this meeting should notify the Orange County Community Services office 72 hours prior to the meeting at (714) 480-6500.

+This agenda contains a brief description of each item to be considered.
 The Board encourages your participation.
 If you wish to speak you may do so during Public Comment.
-To speak during Public Comment, complete a Speaker Request Form(s) identifying the items and place them in the Speaker Request basket prior to the beginning of the meeting.
+To speak on a matter not appearing on the agenda, but under the jurisdiction of this Advisory Board, you may do so during Public Comments.
+If you wish to speak during Public Comment, complete a Speaker Request Form(s) identifying the items and place them in the Speaker Request basket prior to the beginning of the meeting.
 Once acknowledged and prompted by the Chair, you may begin to speak.
 Except as otherwise provided by law, no action shall be taken on any item not appearing in the agenda.
-When addressing the Council, please state your name for the record prior to providing your comments.
+When addressing the Board, please state your name for the record prior to providing your comments.
+Address the Board as a whole through the Chair.
+Comments to individual Members or staff are not permitted.
+Speakers are limited to three (3) minutes.